andyyuyc/andyyuyc.github.io/content/privacy.md

 ---

-## Device Permissions
+## Apple Music Integration

-Some of our apps may request access to device features such as the camera, microphone, or motion sensors.
-These permissions are used solely for app functionality and are processed locally on your device.
-No data from these features is transmitted to external servers.
+EvenLyrics accesses your Apple Music library and playback data solely to display lyrics.
+This data is processed locally on your device and is **never** transmitted to external servers.

 ---

 ## Data Storage

-Any data generated within our apps (e.g., settings, preferences) is stored locally on your device.
+Any data generated within the App (e.g., settings, preferences) is stored locally on your device.
 We do not have access to this data.

 ---

 ## Children's Privacy

-Our apps do not knowingly collect personal information from children under the age of 13.
+EvenLyrics does not knowingly collect personal information from children under the age of 13.
 If you believe a child has provided us with personal information, please contact us so we can take appropriate action.

 ---